Jonathan-Hague/Jonathan-hague.github.io/README.md

 # Jonathan Hague
 **Quantitative Analyst - AI Models**

+### Personal Statement
+I'm an AI-focused quantitative analyst and educator with dual graduate degrees in Data Science and Accountancy, and over a decade of experience in data modeling, and process automation within global companies.
+Proven track record in integrating machine learning and deep learning solutions to drive efficiency, compliance, and insight at scale.
+Experienced university lecturer in artificial intelligence and financial analytics, with ongoing graduate training in AI at Stanford University.
+Served proudly in the US Army Reserve.

 ### Education
 - **Graduate Certificate in AI**, Stanford University (CA)
 - **M.S. in Data Science (Computer Science Track)**, Department of Math and Statistics, American University (DC)